 Finally, NASA called a official government translator.
 He reported that the moon message said: "Watch out for these guys; they've come to steal your land."

-permanently reserving tracts of lands to various tribes, has been a frequent entry in Internet joke lists since 1995 and a version of which appeared in a folklore journal in 1987.
-It's a nifty "turning the tables" joke, with the Navajo outsmarting the government interlopers on their land by (almost) sneaking a subversive message onto a moon mission and (in the former version) extracting a payment from the NASA men to provide them with a translation of the cryptic quote.
+permanently reserving tracts of lands to various tribes was included in a 1987 Western Folklore article about "Native American Views of the Space Program" and has been a frequent entry in Internet joke lists since 1995.
+It's a clever "turning the tables" joke, with the Navajo outsmarting government interlopers on their land by nearly sneaking a subversive message onto a moon mission and, in some versions,

-The mentions of scientific projects and government agencies (Apollo, NASA) and a bit of truthful background (Apollo astronauts did train at various sites in Arizona, including a Navajo reservation) seems to have led more than a few people to question whether it might really be a true story.
-Although it might possibly have earlier antecedents as yet unknown to us, the origin of this tale appears to be a joke Johnny Carson included in his Tonight Show monologue on the evening of 22 July 1969, two days after Apollo 11 astronauts Neil Armstrong and Buzz Aldrin became the first men to set foot on the surface of the moon.
+The mentions of scientific projects and government agencies (e.g., Apollo, NASA) and a bit of truthful background (Apollo astronauts did train at various sites in Arizona, including a Navajo reservation) has led numerous readers to inquire of us whether this anecdote is a "true story."
+Although this item might possibly have earlier antecedents as yet unknown to us, it appears to have originated with a joke Johnny Carson included in his Tonight Show monologue on the evening of 22 July 1969, two days after Apollo 11 astronauts Neil Armstrong and Buzz Aldrin became the first men to set foot on the surface of the moon.